cmsc330fall25/fall25/projects/project5/project5.md

 #### Unknown_Type

-When you use the provided helper `parse_c_expr` in `dune utop src` to make your own test cases, all assignments will have a declared type of "unknown" due to how this parser is written.
+When you use the provided helper `parse_c_expr` in `dune utop` to make your own test cases, all assignments will have a declared type of "unknown" due to how this parser is written.

 ***Important Note***: As in the examples above, in most test cases we test you on, we have replaced the default declared type with either `Bool_Type` or `Int_Type`, and you have to figure out if assignments and usages match those.
 For instance: